niklasramo/popo.js/README.md

   base: $('#base')[0],
   container: $('#container')[0],
   // Let's define a custom collision function that gives us
-  // access to the positioning data and let's us manipulate the
+  // access to the positioning data and allows us to manipulate the
   // outcome of the positioning process.
   collision: function(targetPosition, targetOverlap, positionData) {